 ^{} Working Capital is defined as current assets minus current liabilities.
+Working capital is a Non-IFRS figure without a standardized meaning.
+Please see "Non-IFRS Measures" for a reconciliation.

 Factors Affecting Comparability of Quarters

 Results of operations can vary significantly as a result of a number of factors.
 The Company's level of activity and expenditures during a specific quarter are influenced by a number of factors, including the level of working capital, the availability of external financing, the time required to gather, analyze and report on geological data related to its properties and the nature of activity, and the number of personnel required to advance each individual project.